 The results of a motorcycle accident are often catastrophic.
-This is due to both the relatively little protection offered by motorcycles in crash situations and the high speeds that accidents normally occur at.
+This is due to the relatively little protection offered by motorcycles in crash situations and the high speeds at which accidents normally occur.
 Unlike bicycle accidents where cyclists rarely exceed fifteen to twenty miles per hour, motorcycle accidents commonly happen closer to the local speed limit.Common Motorcycle Injuries

-When a motorcyclist is hit by a larger vehicle like a sedan, a pickup truck, an SUV, etc., the motorcyclist usually endures the worst of the damage.
+When a motorcyclist is hit by a larger vehicle like a sedan, a pickup truck, an SUV, etc., the motorcyclist usually endures the worst damage.
 This is primarily because they are exposed to the full impact of the collision.
 Some of the worst injuries include:

 - Amputation of a limb